figaro-sol/cutback/README.md

 **Mark depth:** Unlimited nesting (each scope uses one pointer on the call stack).

-**Ring freeze during marks:** While any mark scope is active, the ring buffer is frozen -- allocations aren't tracked, deallocs don't rewind, and realloc always falls back to alloc+copy+dealloc.
-This keeps the ring clean for pre-mark allocations after the scope ends, where LIFO rewind matters most.
-Pre-mark frees that were deferred during the scope are recovered on the outermost scope exit.
+**Ring isolation during marks:** Each mark scope gets a fresh ring buffer.
+Within a scope, LIFO dealloc rewind and in-place realloc work normally.
+Only cross-scope operations are limited: pre-mark allocations live in the parent's saved ring, so realloc of a pre-mark alloc falls back to alloc+copy+dealloc.
+Pre-mark frees are deferred and recovered on scope exit.

 **ZSTs:** Return a dangling aligned pointer.
 Don't touch the arena or ring buffer.